Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: RL adaptive time-stepping performance

 where $\mu_{d}$ is the dynamic friction value, $\Delta \mu$ is the difference between static and dynamic friction, and $d_{c}$ is the critical sliding distance.
-Alternative friction laws could be used, such as in~\cite{stefanou2022preventing}, but this would not alter the conclusions of this paper.
+Alternative friction laws could be used, such as in~\cite{stefanou2022preventing}, but this would not be expected to alter the conclusions of this paper.

-The complete set of material parameters for the strike-slip fault is presented in~\cref{tab: fault_param}, where the maximum estimated velocity $v_{\text{max}}^{\text{est}}$ determined in the same manner as in~\cite{tzortzopoulos2021controlling}, which was used to normalize the observational average velocity.
-Additionally, the internal energy at the point of frictional instability was used to normalize the observational average internal energy.